Louise Cameron, School Principal & Early Years Teacher

 I am drawn towards being a part of an educational-based community like BRIS and find satisfaction in providing support throughout the school.

 I spent 10 years in the hospitality industry, which took me across the east coast of Australia.
 The Sunshine Coast is where I call home and I love being close to my grandparents, where I spend some of my free time.
-My social life mainly revolves around friendships held since high school.
 I enjoy being outdoors, with the Sunshine Coast having so much to offer, either up the mountains or down at the beach.
-I have felt very welcome by everyone involved at BRIS and I look forward to the future!
+I have felt very welcomed by everyone involved at BRIS and I look forward to the future!

 Eva Carless, Physical Education & Primary Years Teacher’s Aid